 There are certain criteria you must meet in order to receive this type of screening, which include:

-- If you are an ex-smoker and have quit within the past 15 years
+- If you are a current smoker or a former smoker and have quit within the past 15 years

 If you want to learn more about your eligibility to participate in lung cancer screening, talk to your primary care physician.
 Your doctor will discuss the benefits of screening and if it is a good choice for you.